Varitras/hass-WEM-Portal/README.md

   enable periodic read-back, keep the interval generous (the minimum is 15 minutes) so you don't provoke a temporary block.

+### About the entityvalue ID (background)

+The `entityvalue` is a fixed-length hex string that encodes several things at once.
+Understanding this helps explain why the feature works the way it does.
+Note that this description was derived by observation, not from vendor documentation, and may not hold for every model.

+- Part of the ID is an **address** (which category and which parameter), and part of it is **installation-specific** - it identifies your specific system.
+The same parameter on a different installation has a different ID.
+  For this reason you should treat your IDs as private (don't post them in issues or forums), and you must **not** copy an ID from someone else: on your system it would address a *different* parameter, and writing to it could change something unintended.
+- The ID also carries a **snapshot of the current value** at the moment it was read from the parameter list.
+That embedded value is not part of the stable address - the portal ignores it when opening the dialog.
+This is why a stored ID keeps working even after the underlying value has changed: the integration re-opens the dialog, reads the current value from the form's dropdown (not from the ID), and submits the new value.
+The ID itself is never rewritten.
+- Because of this, do **not** try to "clean up" a stored ID by zeroing the value portion.
+The integration deliberately uses the full ID exactly as the portal itself does.
+After every write it re-reads the form and verifies the new value was applied, which is the actual safeguard against a mistyped or mismatched ID.

 ## Troubleshooting

 Please set logging for the custom component to debug: